Are you a sole practitioner, or do you work for a small firm?

 The Risk Outlook outlines our priority risks for 2017/18: why they matter, current trends, tips for managing them and what we are doing to help.
 The risks are:

-Information security – A must-read chapter on protecting information from both traditional and cyber threats.
+Information and cyber security – A must-read chapter on protecting information from both traditional and cyber threats.

 - LawCare – an advisory and support service designed to help lawyers, their immediate families and their staff to deal with a range of issue